Join Us

 "The actions of Elsevier/RELX, in light of UN human rights guidelines and climate justice principles, warrant careful public consideration.
 We encourage the company to attentively listen to the concerns of those impacted by climate change and acknowledge the potential risks associated with its ongoing engagement in fossil fuels to safeguard its broader business interests.”

-—Myron Mendes, The Indian Network on Ethics and Climate Change
+The Indian Network on Ethics and Climate Change, CRC partner organization

-Making new fossil fuel projects more profitable for companies that are disregarding the negative impacts they cause to people and the planet will most likely ensure any transition is one that leads to a deeply unsafe and unstable future.
-A primary aim of Climate Rights Coalition and this grievance mechanism is to give a voice to people being more directly impacted by these business decisions, with the hope to generate more substantive commitments that employees and scientists have been unable to secure.
-Please reach out if you, your organization, institution, or community care to engage in this process.
+The fossil fuel expansion and misinformation that RELX supports is helping to ensure any 'transition' is one that leads to a deeply unsafe and unstable future.
+A primary aim of Climate Rights Coalition and this grievance mechanism is to give a voice to people being more directly impacted by these business decisions, with the hope to generate more substantive commitments that employees, scientists, and other stakeholders have been unable to secure.

 Kip Lyall